When it comes to US healthcare and insurance, we have a tendency to sensationalize the details until we’re missing the big picture.

-When we hear about various companies “raising the prices on life-saving drugs”, what they are doing is entirely legal and, to the individuals selecting these prices, justifiable, as they are only made responsible for such a decision as financial advisors, not industry or medical experts, in order to garner a profit.
+When we hear about various companies “raising the prices on life-saving drugs”, what they are doing is entirely legal and, to the individuals selecting these prices, justifiable.
+The people setting the prices, like Martin Shkreli, are only made responsible for such a decision as financial advisors, not necessarily industry or medical experts, in order to garner a profit.
 There are many branches of decision-making to the pricing and gauging process that remove sole responsibility from the investors, the pharmaceutical company, and everyone in between.

 Another feat of the pharmaceutical industry has been to take advantage of an environment in which the federal government is responsible for paying all of the drug costs for Medicare consumers using any given medication.
 Medicare does not have the power to negotiate these prices, which means that the same freedom in pricing impacting the average insured consumer is also coming directly out of our pockets.

 Finally, when we look at pharmaceuticals, we look at the people consuming the goods.
 Taking into account the baby boomer generation moving into Medicare or similar circumstances, we get that costs will go up, but we are still consuming more than any other country.
 We have a great market for pharmaceuticals with quicker access to drugs with less gatekeeping, and we pay more for each one.
 Commercial insurers are forced to accept the cost of drugs with no competitors (usually newer medications), and they respond by raising out of pocket expenses on their insureds.